guihongwan/guihongwan.github.io/_pages/about.md

   - /about.html
 ---
-I am a Ph.D candidate working with Prof. [Haim Schweitzer](https://personal.utdallas.edu/~haim/) at Computer Vision and Data Lab at University of Texas at Dallas.
+I am a Ph.D candidate working with Prof. [Haim Schweitzer](https://personal.utdallas.edu/~haim/) in Computer Vision and Data Lab at University of Texas at Dallas.
-My research interests are in data science with applications to computer vision and machine learning with specific focus on anomalous patter detection, representative selection, feature selection/extraction.
+My research interests are in data science with applications to computer vision and machine learning, with specific focus on anomalous patter detection, representative selection and feature selection/extraction.

 Publications